arpanchoudhury/PDFT-PCM/README.md

 - **On-top functional**: tPBE
 - **Integration grid**: PySCF grid level 6
 - **Geometries**: optimized at MP2 with Gaussian 16 (equilibrium solvation in solvent)
-- **Reference calculations**: XMS-CASPT2 with OpenMolcas v26.02 (IPEA shift 0.25,
+- **Other calculations**: XMS-CASPT2 with OpenMolcas v26.02 (IPEA shift 0.25,
-  imaginary level shift 0.2i); nonequilibrium LR-TDDFT with Q-Chem v6.2 Active spaces for each system are listed in the manuscript.
+  imaginary level shift 0.2i); nonequilibrium TDDFT/ptSS with Q-Chem v6.2
+Active spaces for each system are listed in the manuscript.

 ## License